Is Arista Networks Inc. (ANET) a Keeper?

 ANET’s Market Performance

-ANET stocks went down by -6.90% for the week, with a monthly drop of -10.48% and a quarterly performance of 22.33%, while its annual performance rate touched 29.51%.
-The volatility ratio for the week stands at 3.20% while the volatility levels for the past 30 days are set at 2.73% for Arista Networks Inc. The simple moving average for the period of the last 20 days is -5.66% for ANET stocks with a simple moving average of -4.43% for the last 200 days.
+ANET stocks went up by 2.52% for the week, with a monthly drop of -4.02% and a quarterly performance of 22.92%, while its annual performance rate touched 34.68%.
+The volatility ratio for the week stands at 3.26% while the volatility levels for the past 30 days are set at 2.99% for Arista Networks Inc. The simple moving average for the period of the last 20 days is -0.50% for ANET stocks with a simple moving average of -1.74% for the last 200 days.

 Analysts’ Opinion of ANET